How does a freelance writer, with no client experience go from earning $5 an hour to $180 an hour?

 A principle of marketing/positioning which has been valuable to me is Dan Kennedy’s Ladder of Wages (pictured right)

 - On the bottom of the ladder is the generalist.
 The generalist is the lowest paid person.
 In freelance writing, this is the person that writes 300-word blog posts for $10 each.

 - Moving up you have your specialist.
 A specialist will earn more than a generalist.
-In freelance writing, a speciality could be content marketing for local insurance agencies.
+In freelance writing, a specialty could be content marketing for local insurance agencies.

 - Next is being an authority.
 An example here is a writer who specializes in content marketing for local insurance agencies.
 This writer has a blog on the topic of content marketing for insurance agencies.
 Plus, has written for a handful of industry publications/blogs.